mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 ## Local Development Environment

-Setting up the local development environment for the **addons-server** involves configuring Docker Compose to run the necessary services.
+Setting up the local development environment for **addons-server** involves configuring Docker Compose to run the necessary services.
 Follow these steps to get started:

 1. **Prerequisites**:
     - Ensure Docker and Docker Compose are installed on your system.